-It is often used by men during shaving because of the high shea butter content, which protects the skin.
+It is often used by men when shaving because of its high shea butter content, which protects the skin.

-The ashes in black soap provide exfoliating properties to remove dead skin cells and thereby improve fine lines, soften and rejuvenate rough skin.
+The ashes in black soap provide exfoliating properties to remove dead skin cells, thereby improving fine lines, softening, and rejuvenating rough skin.

 More About the Common Ingredients in Black Soap

-Cocoa powder softens and firms the skin and has antioxidants and anti-inflammatory properties to fight against free radicals, repair damaged skin and renew skin cells.
+Cocoa powder softens and firms the skin, contains antioxidants, and has anti-inflammatory properties to fight against free radicals, repair damaged skin, and renew skin cells.

-Palm oil is rich in antioxidants and two forms of vitamin E tocopherol and tocotrienol, which is useful in the treatment of acne and eczema and reduces cell damaged caused by environmental toxins and free radicals.
+Palm oil is rich in antioxidants and two forms of vitamin E—tocopherol and tocotrienol—which is useful in the treatment of acne and eczema, and reduces cell damage caused by environmental toxins and free radicals.

 Coconut oil has fatty acids that work to reinforce the skin’s lipid barrier and lock in moisture.
 Coconut oil is also helpful for repairing skin damage, dry skin and eczema, and to reduce the appearance of wrinkles.
-It has cleansing and antibacterial properties, which makes it useful for removing grime and makeup, and when combined with other ingredients works as a natural deodorant.
+It has cleansing and antibacterial properties, which makes it useful for removing grime and makeup, and, when combined with other ingredients, it works as a natural deodorant.